SeonggwangJeon/Automatic-Prediction-of-Obstructive-Sleep-Apnea-in-Patients-with-Temporomandibular-Disorder/README.md

   - Seonggwang Jeon: qq22512@hanyang.ac.kr

 ## Acknowledgments
-  - This work was supported by the Department of Orofacial Pain and Oral Medicine, Kyung Hee University Dental Hospital, and the Department
+  - This work was supported by the Department of Orofacial Pain and Oral Medicine, Kyung Hee University Dental Hospital, and the Department of Computer Science, Hanyang University.